SafeCare BC Logo

 Outcomes:

-After the webinar, you will have real, actionable strategies to help care workers feel seen, supported, and valued.
+After watching this session, you will have real, actionable strategies to help care workers feel seen, supported, and valued.
 You will leave with ideas to improve wellbeing, fairness, and teamwork in any care setting, making work not just manageable but more meaningful.

 Speakers